DiegoDjordjevic/CS6320-OPTCG-Project/README.md

     - First, obtain the HTML data for each card by running download_cardlists.py (see above).
     - Run 'extract_json.py'
     - This will create a .json file called 'extract_json.py', containing detailed information about each card in the dataset extracted by download_cardlists.py.

+TO BUILD SQLITE DATABASE OF EACH CARD:
+    - Run build_database.py
+    - This will either update or build a new database "asia-cards.db" based in SQLite using Python's built-in SQLite functionality.

 Next Steps:
 Have an automatic check for the downloaded cardlists and the extracted data.